LiquidLands/Eternals/README.md

 https://pix.ls/meta/eternals/123?include=blueprint

 Eternal.get(id) will do this for you.
-It will return a standard html status code to the call back with the following typical values:
+It will return a standard html status code to the callback with the following typical values:
 - 200 success
 - 204 no blueprint in the meta
 - 404 not found (eg. if eternal not minted yet)